 1. Proper Brushing

 One of the easiest steps to do to help your teeth keep clean.
 When brushing your teeth, position the bristles at an angle of 45 degrees near the gum line.
 Both the gum line and the tooth surface should be in contact with the bristles.
 Brush the outer surfaces of the teeth using a back-and-forth, up-and-down motion, making sure to be done gently in order to avoid bleeding.
-However, if your work or activities prevent you from doing this, thoroughly rinse your mouth with water after eating to minimize the amount of food that would serve as substrate for the bacteria.
+However, if your work or activities prevent you from doing this, thoroughly rinse your mouth with water after eating to minimize the amount of food that would serve as a substrate for the bacteria.

 We know, it’s a chore and a lot of times forgetful after brushing if rushing out the door or heading to bed.
 However, flossing can help you remove food particles and other detrimental substances that brushing regularly cannot.
 Flossing allows you to reach deep between your teeth where the toothbrush bristles cannot reach or even mouthwash cannot wash away.
 We recommend flossing at least once a day.